Key Takeaways at Week 7

 At 7 weeks pregnant, you're getting ready for your first prenatal appointment with your doctor, and you definitely want to know what to anticipate.
 Prepare to provide a variety of samples (blood, urine, and cervical cells for a pap smear), receive an ultrasound to check the baby's health, and obtain an estimated due date.

-A 7-week ultrasound is uncommon since many obstetricians do not examine low-risk pregnant patients until weeks 8 to 10—it depends on your health history and your doctor's choice.
+An ultrasound is uncommon since many obstetricians do not examine low-risk pregnant patients until weeks 8 to 10.
+It depends on your health history and your doctor's choice.

-You may even be wondering whether you are expecting more than one kid.
-In addition to spotting two gestational sacs on an ultrasound at 7 weeks, twin pregnancy symptoms exist.
+You may even be wondering whether you are expecting more than one baby.
+In addition to spotting two gestational sacs on an ultrasound, twin pregnancy symptoms exist.

-You can see a 7-week embryo on an ultrasound, and the sensors can frequently detect a heartbeat at this stage.
+You can see an embryo on an ultrasound, and the sensors can frequently detect a heartbeat at this stage.
 However, since identifying a heartbeat at this early stage is not certain, most physicians wait until at least the eighth week of pregnancy to do an ultrasound.
-However, if you do get a 7-week ultrasound, it will most likely be a transvaginal ultrasound, which involves inserting a wand-shaped probe into your vagina.
+However, if you do get an ultrasound, it will most likely be a transvaginal ultrasound, which involves inserting a wand-shaped probe into your vagina.

 Tips for Week 7